learn-co-curriculum/react-hooks-redux-action-creators/README.md

 const increaseCount = { type: 'INCREASE_COUNT' }
 ```

+Remember that the store has a dispatch method which we can now use to dispatch
-Now one can simply dispatch this action, for it to be handled by the reducer.
+this action for it to be handled by the reducer.

 ```javascript
 store.dispatch(increaseCount)
 ```

-Remember that the store has a dispatch method, which passes the action to the
+The dispatch method passes the action to the reducer, which then runs its
-reducer, which then runs its switch statement to decide what to do.
+switch statement to decide what to do.

 ```javascript